CWRU-EECS301/Documentation/StartingGithub-Guide.md

 ## Cloning from GitHub

 A repository from GitHub can be cloned either using a client application (like GitHub Desktop) or directly from the command line.
 Both methods will be demonstrated by cloning the **Documentation** repository from the EECS301 GitHub (viewable via web browser @ [https://github.com/CWRU-EECS301/Documentation](https://github.com/CWRU-EECS301/Documentation)).

+**NOTE:** It's recommended to create a common directory (such as `c:\projects\EECS301` or `~/Projects/EECS301`) to do all your repository clones for the class.
+That will help keep things organized.

+:warning: **WARNING:** Avoid path and file names with spaces.
+Some of the tools may still have problems with spaces in names.

 ### From the Command Line